 The relevance of EU law in domestic criminal proceedings and the possibility to initiate preliminary references the CJEU is largely new for criminal defence practitioners - lawyers, prosecutors and judges alike, across the EU.
 It is common practice for courts across the EU, as illustrated in the Celmer case above, for courts to invite all parties to make submissions on the need for a preliminary reference request, and formulation of the request.
+If this is not the case, lawyers should encourage courts to hold such hearings.

-In this respect, as a lawyer in the main proceedings, you can help the national court prepare a satisfactory preliminary reference request that the CJEU will accept.
+As a lawyer in the main proceedings, you will then have the opportunity to help the national court prepare and formulate the preliminary reference request.
 It is of vital importance to consider carefully the drafting of the question to the CJEU.
 The CJEU is in principle bound to give an answer to a question in relation to the interpretation of EU law, but is not obliged to answer:

-- hypothetical questions; - questions which do not disclose an issue of EU law;

-- questions on the Charter alone; or - direct questions on the compatibility of national law with EU law, which is a matter for national courts.
+- hypothetical questions; - questions which do not disclose an issue of EU law; - questions on the Charter alone; or - direct questions on the compatibility of national law with EU law, which is a matter for national courts.

 Moreover, the CJEU is bound by the question(s) as formulated by the referring court: it cannot take the initiative to answer a question of EU law that has not been asked.
 Although regarded as being a little artificial, the standard way to phrase the question is to ask the CJEU: 'whether the provision of EU law is to be interpreted as precluding a rule of national law, such as that at issue in the main proceedings, which...'.
-In Annexes 1 and 2, we have included by way of illustration two template reference requests, one on the EAW Framework Decision and the other in relation to the interpretation of the EU Directive on the Right to Information.
+In the Annex below, we have included by way of illustration a draft template reference request in relation to the interpretation of the EU Directive on the Right to Information.

 The CJEU is competent to respond to questions of interpretation of EU criminal law, including the EU Procedural Rights Directives and the cross-border judicial cooperation instruments such as the EAW Framework Decision.
-Moreover, EU criminal law, like any EU law, falls to be interpreted in accordance with the EU Charter of Fundamental Right.
+Moreover, EU criminal law, like any EU law, must be interpreted in accordance with the EU Charter of Fundamental Rights.